Actifio/ActPowerCLI/README.md

-# ActPowerCLI
+# ActPowerCLI (deprecated)
-This is a Powershell module to manage Actifio Sky Appliances.
-It can be used with Actifio GO but not with Google Cloud Backup and DR.
+This is a deprecated Powershell module to manage Actifio Sky Appliances deployed with Actifio GO.

+> **Note**:  ActPowerCLI cannot be used with Google Cloud Backup and DR.   If you using ActPowerCLI we strongly urge you to start using AGMPowerCLI which you can find [here](https://github.com/Actifio/AGMPowerCLI).
+AGMPowerCLI will work with both Actifio GO and Google Cloud Backup and DR.

+We do not expect to release any new releases for ActPowerCLI.

 ### Table of Contents
 **[Install](#install)**<br>